Coac/ingame-editor-ui/README.md

 - Display FPS

 ## Usage
-Simply drops the scripts in your Unity3D Project and attach `DebugSceneUI` to a GameObject
+Simply drops the scripts in your Unity3D Project and attach `IngameEditorUI` to a GameObject

 ## Example
 Used in the free [Flappy Bird Style Project](https://www.assetstore.unity3d.com/en/#!/content/80330)